 Since 2002, the European Commission has examined the agreements between Ryanair and various airports to establish whether they constituted illegal state aid.
 In many cases, the European Commission has concluded that the agreements did not constitute state aid.
-In other cases, Ryanair has successfully challenged the EU commission finding that there was state aid.
-In July and October 2014, the European Commission announced findings of state aid to Ryanair in its arrangements with Pau, Nimes, Angouleme, Altenburg and Zweibrücken airports, ordering Ryanair to repay a total of approximately €10 million of alleged aid.
-In July and November 2016, the European Commission announced findings of state aid to Ryanair in its arrangements with Cagliari and Klagenfurt respectively, ordering Ryanair to repay approximately €12.6 million of alleged aid.
+In other cases, Ryanair has successfully challenged the European Commission findings that there was state aid.
+In 2014, the European Commission announced findings of state aid to Ryanair in its arrangements with Pau, Nimes, Angouleme, Altenburg and Zweibrücken airports, ordering Ryanair to repay a total of approximately €10 million of alleged aid.
+In 2016, the European Commission announced findings of state aid to Ryanair in its arrangements with Cagliari and Klagenfurt, ordering Ryanair to repay approximately €13 million of alleged aid.
 Ryanair appealed the seven "aid" decisions to the EU General Court.
-In late 2018, the General Court upheld the Commission's findings regarding Ryanair's arrangements with Pau, Nimes, Angouleme and Altenburg airports, and overturned the Commission's finding regarding Ryanair's arrangement with Zweibrücken airport.
-Ryanair appealed these four negative findings to the European Court of Justice.
-In December 2019, Ryanair discontinued the appeals to the European Court of Justice of these four negative findings as the Court had refused to grant an oral hearing in any of the cases.
-The appeal proceedings before the General Court regarding Ryanair's arrangements with Cagliari and Klagenfurt airports are expected to take approximately two years.
+In 2018, the EU General Court upheld the European Commission's findings regarding Ryanair's arrangements with Pau, Nimes, Angouleme and Altenburg airports, and overturned the European Commission's finding regarding Ryanair's arrangement with Zweibrücken airport.
+Ryanair appealed these four negative rulings to the European Court of Justice, but in December 2019, Ryanair discontinued the appeals as the Court had refused to grant an oral hearing in any of the cases.
+The appeal before the General Court regarding Ryanair's arrangements with Cagliari airport is pending.
+In 2021, the General Court upheld the European Commission's finding regarding Ryanair's arrangements with Klagenfurt airport.
+Ryanair appealed this negative finding to the European Court of Justice in late 2021 and a ruling is currently expected in 2022.
 In August 2019, the European Commission announced findings of state aid to Ryanair in its arrangements with Montpellier airport, ordering Ryanair to repay a total of approximately €9 million of alleged aid.
+Ryanair appealed the

-Ryanair will appeal the Montpellier "aid" decision to the General Court when it is published in the EU's Official Journal.
-It is expected that the appeal proceedings before the General Court regarding Ryanair's arrangements at Montpellier airport will take approximately two years from the time the appeal is filed.
+Montpellier "aid" decision in to the General Court.
+It is currently expected that the appeal proceedings before the General Court regarding Ryanair's arrangements at Montpellier airport will conclude in 2022 or 2023

 Ryanair is facing similar legal challenges with respect to agreements with certain other airports, notably Paris (Beauvais), La Rochelle, Carcassonne, Girona, Reus, Târgu Mureş and Beziers and Frankfurt (Hahn).
-These investigations are ongoing and Ryanair currently expects that they will conclude in 2020, with any European Commission decisions appealable to the EU General Court.
+These investigations are ongoing and Ryanair currently expects that they will conclude in 2022, with any European Commission decisions appealable to the EU General Court.